Pranav301006/Fantasy-sports-prediction-market/README.md

 ## Project Vision

-Our vision is to revolutionize fantasy sports betting by:
+Our vision is to revolutionize fantasy sports betting by :

 - **Decentralization**: Eliminating centralized bookmakers and giving users full control over their predictions
 - **Transparency**: All transactions and outcomes are recorded on the blockchain for complete transparency